 9.6 When the maximum value of a procurement over its entire duration cannot be estimated the procurement must be treated as being valued above the relevant procurement threshold.

-9.7 When the expected value of a procurement is at or above the relevant procurement threshold and an exemption in Appendix A is not utilised, the rules in Division 2 must also be followed.
+9.7 When the expected value of a procurement is at or above the relevant procurement threshold and an exemption in Appendix A is not applied, the rules in Division 2 must also be followed.
 The procurement thresholds (including GST) are:

 - for non-corporate Commonwealth entities, other than for procurements of construction services, the procurement threshold is $80,000;